 The Indiana Resident Admissions program offers guaranteed admission to IU Bloomington for students who are on track to earn the Enrollment Honors Plus Seal at the time of application, remain on track through the end of their senior year, and who apply to Indiana University Bloomington with a complete application by November 1 of their senior year.

-Additionally, students found responsible for academic dishonesty, for a violation of high school conduct regulations, or for a criminal violation could have their offer of admission rescinded.
+Additionally, students found responsible for academic dishonesty, for a violation of high school conduct regulations, or for a criminal violation are required to report the incident to the Office of Admissions.
+This information will be evaluated, and this review could result in the offer of admission being rescinded.

 Beginning on July 1, 2025, any spring 2026 high school graduates earning the Enrollment Honors Plus Seal will be eligible for the Indiana Resident Admissions program.

-Yes, students eligible for the Indiana Resident Admissions program must still submit a complete application for admission to Indiana University Bloomington.
+Yes, students eligible for the Indiana Resident Admissions program must still submit a complete application for admission to Indiana University Bloomington by November 1.
 Either the Common Application or Apply IU application are accepted at IU Bloomington.

 Students will be required to follow the steps to enroll, including the submission of their final transcript confirming completion of the Enrollment Honors Plus Seal diploma and graduation.

-No. While students who earn the Enrollment Honors Plus Seal will be given full consideration for their selected intended majors, the Indiana Resident Admissions program does not guarantee admission to an academic school or major and does not ensure admission to the academic major of the student’s choice.
+No. While students who earn the Enrollment Honors Plus Seal and submit a complete application for admission to IU Bloomington by November 1 will be given full consideration for their selected intended majors, the Indiana Resident Admissions program does not guarantee admission to an academic school or major and does not ensure admission to the academic major of the student’s choice.

 Your senior year performance is important as it is the final preparation before you begin your college career at IU Bloomington.
 We reserve the right to rescind admission for students whose academic performance falls below an acceptable threshold during the student’s senior year in high school.